San Gabriel River (California): Water supply

 The LADPW operates an extensive series of spreading grounds which receive water from the San Gabriel River and allow it to percolate back into the regional aquifers.
 Due to the limited speed at which the ground can absorb water, the spreading grounds must be operated in tandem with surface reservoirs, which can capture big stormwater surges in winter and release water gradually through the dry season.
-The combined San Gabriel/Rio Hondo system is served by seven spreading grounds – San Gabriel Canyon, Santa Fe, Peck Road, San Gabriel Valley, Rio Hondo Coastal, San Gabriel Coastal and Montebello Forebay – totaling 1862 acre.
+The combined San Gabriel / Rio Hondo system is served by seven spreading grounds – San Gabriel Canyon, Santa Fe, Peck Road, San Gabriel Valley, Rio Hondo Coastal, San Gabriel Coastal, and Montebello Forebay – totaling 1862 acre.
 The first three contribute to the San Gabriel Valley aquifer and recharge about 220000 acre feet each year.
 The others are used to recharge the Central Basin (coastal) aquifer and conserve an average of 150000 acre feet per year.
 In addition, rubber dams can be inflated along certain stretches of the San Gabriel River to slow the flow rate and allow water to percolate directly through the river bed.

 Water distribution in the San Gabriel Valley is adjudicated by the Main San Gabriel Basin Watermaster, a board which determines the amount of water to be delivered to each user (mostly municipal water agencies), recharged into the aquifer, and pumped from the aquifer.
 The "operating safe yield" is the amount of groundwater that can be reliably extracted from the aquifer and is determined by the Watermaster based on annual rainfall and runoff.
-Between 1973 and 2002 this averaged approximately 200000 acre feet.
+Between 1973 and 2002, this averaged approximately 200000 acre feet.
 The Central Basin Watermaster serves the same purpose for the Central Basin aquifer and allows pumping of roughly 217000 acre feet per year.
-The Puente Subbasin is located between the Puente and San Jose Hills (roughly between City of Industry and Diamond Bar) and although it is hydrologically part of the San Gabriel Valley aquifer, is managed as a separate entity.
+The Puente Subbasin is located between the Puente and San Jose Hills (roughly between City of Industry and Diamond Bar) and, although hydrologically part of the San Gabriel Valley aquifer, is managed as a separate entity.

 Hydroelectricity

 There is one hydroelectric plant on the river, located just to the north of Azusa.
 The original Azusa Hydroelectric Plant was built in 1898 by the San Gabriel Electric Company (which in 1917 was incorporated into Southern California Edison).
 Power generation began on June 30, with an initial capacity of 2,000 kilowatts (KW).
-During the early 1900s it was mainly used to power the Pacific Electric (Red Car) and Los Angeles Railway (Yellow Car) systems in the greater Los Angeles area.
+During the early 1900s, it was mainly used to power the Pacific Electric (Red Car) and Los Angeles Railway (Yellow Car) systems in the greater Los Angeles area.
 The plant was purchased by the City of Pasadena in 1930, due to structural modifications needed to accommodate the city's proposed Morris Dam.
 A new 3,000 KW plant was built adjacent to the old plant in the 1940s.